What reactions do alcohols undergo and how do we classify them?

 Classify alcohols and describe their oxidation, dehydration, substitution and combustion reactions.

-Classifying primary, secondary and tertiary alcohols and their reactions: oxidation, dehydration to alkenes, substitution and combustion.
+Classifying primary, secondary and tertiary alcohols and their reactions: oxidation, dehydration to alkenes, substitution to haloalkanes, and combustion, with worked TASC-style examples.

 Reviewed by: AI editorial process; not yet individually human-reviewed